Wyatte73/ME-405-Mecha16/README.md

 ### Sensors
 [Back to top](#Table-of-Contents)

-The three main sensors used were an IMU, a line sensor, and bump sensors.
-The IMU was used to determine the heading of ROMI.
-The IMU has an accelerometer, gyroscope, and magnetometer, however, only the accelerometer and gyroscope were used during the final term project.
-This is because Romi was calibrated at the start of the course to find a local “north” direction that was used as a reference for any other direction.
-Figure ??? shows the IMU.
-The line sensor is an infrared sensor array with 15 sensors having a pitch of 4 mm.
-Due to the lack of ADC pins on the nucleo board, only 10 of the sensors were used.
-The sensors produce an analog output with the greater the output value, the less reflective the surface is.
-For the track, the black lines produced greater values which is how Romi was able to detect the lines.
-Figure ??? shows the line sensor that was used.
-The bump sensors were used to detect the wall towards the end of the track.
-They acted as a switch, either being off or on when the switch was depressed.
-Figure ??? shows the bump sensors that were used.
+Romi utilized three primary sensors: an IMU, a line sensor, and bump sensors.
+The IMU, which includes an accelerometer, gyroscope, and magnetometer, was used to determine Romi’s heading; however, only the accelerometer and gyroscope were used, as Romi was calibrated at the start of the course to establish a local “north” reference, making the magnetometer unnecessary.
+The line sensor is a 15-element infrared (IR) sensor array with a 4 mm pitch, though only 10 sensors were used due to the limited number of ADC pins on the Nucleo-L476RG.
+These sensors produce analog outputs, where higher values correspond to lower reflectivity, allowing Romi to detect the black track lines, which reflected less light.
+The bump sensors, acting as binary switches, were used to detect the wall near the end of the track, triggering when pressed upon impact.
+Figures 7-9 illustrate each of these sensors.

 <img height="220" alt="[Screenshot 2025-03-16 132044" src="https://github.com/user-attachments/assets/75282655-6f3c-4acc-bebd-a26dc5f86d2b" />
 <img height="220" alt="[Screenshot 2025-03-16 124428" src="https://github.com/user-attachments/assets/87a4b780-bd74-4869-acef-98eb18fece45" />